zerogvt/mqttws-jmeter/README.md

 MQTT message is set to false by default.
 This means that a broker will not hold onto the message so that any subscribers arriving after the message was sent will not see the message.
-By setting the retain flag, the message is held onto by the broker, so when the late arrivers connect to the broker or clients create a new subscription they get all the relevant retained messages”
+By setting the retain flag, the message is held onto by the broker, so when the late arrivers connect to the broker or clients create a new subscription they get all the relevant retained messages
-**Quality of service:** Three levels:
+**Quality of service:** Three levels according to MQTT protocol QoS:
 0 : At most once
 1 : At least once
 2 : Exactly once
+Bear in mind that for QoS 1 and 2 the publisher will report failure if it does not manage getting back ACKs for all its messages.

+*Content*

 With MQTT Publisher in Jmeter, three type of messages can be sent (Message Type):